A Theoretical and Practical Framework for Evaluating Uncertainty Calibration in Object Detection: Uncertainty Calibration for Object Detection

-\end{defi} \CP{It will be based on the previous definition (Definition \ref{global:calibration:detection}) that}Based on Definition \ref{global:calibration:detection} we will develop \CP{different}new evaluation metrics, constructed with the purpose of assessing the calibration of the predictive uncertainty of probabilistic detectors in a practical object detection scenario.\\ A weaker formulation of the uncertainty calibration problem in object detection, similar to that used in \cite{kuppers2020multivariate}, can also be outlined, by considering only the calibration of the detections that have a positive confidence score associated (\ie, the detections that are actually returned by a model in a practical scenario).
+\end{defi} Based on Definition \ref{global:calibration:detection} we will develop new evaluation metrics with the purpose of assessing the calibration of the predictive uncertainty of confidence-based detectors in a practical object detection scenario.\\ Definition \ref{global:calibration:detection} requires that, for every portion of the input, there is a spatial bounding box neighborhood (defined under IoU conditions) whose confidence value (that can be 0) correctly codifies the likelihood of the existence of a certain object.
+On the other hand, a weaker (and therefore incomplete) formulation of the uncertainty calibration problem in object detection (similar to that used in \cite{kuppers2020multivariate}) can also be defined, by considering only the probabilistic quality of the detections that have a positive confidence score (\ie, the detections that are actually returned by a model in a practical scenario).
+The latter is outlined below.